-Critical Accounting Policies
+Significant Accounting Policies

-Our critical accounting policies are described in Note 2 to our consolidated financial statements for the year ended December 31, 2017 included in our Annual Report on Form 10-K. There have been no material changes to our critical accounting policies during the nine months ended September 30, 2018.
+Our significant accounting policies are described in Note 2 to our financial statements for the year ended December 31, 2018 included in our Annual Report on Form 10-K. Other than the adoption of Accounting Standards Update No. 2016-02, Leases (Topic 842) described in Note 2 to our financial statements included elsewhere in this Quarterly Report on Form 10-Q, here have been no material changes to our significant accounting policies during the nine months ended September 30, 2019.